Holiday, Pelicans stunt Lakers playoff push, 128-115

 James was greeted by a mixture of cheers and boos by a crowd that included a conspicuous number of fans wearing Lakers purple and gold.

-But the boos that rained down on the court when James handled the ball left little doubt that New Orleans fans are convinced that James played a role in Davis’ decision to ask for a trade in late January, only months after Davis fired his previous representation and signed with James’ agent, Rich Paul.
+Pelicans fans, meanwhile, made James the object of their ire as they vented displeasure over Davis’ decision to ask for a trade in late January, less than six months after Davis fired his previous representation and signed with James’ agent, Rich Paul.

-The Pelicans had the flexibility to sit a healthy Davis against the Lakers because they were playing for the second time in two nights, were at home and not on national television.
+The Pelicans had the flexibility to sit a healthy Davis against the Lakers because New Orleans was playing for the second time in two nights, was at home and not on national television.

 “It gives us an opportunity to minimize the minutes that he’s going to be playing and as a team we think that’s best for our franchise right now.”